ericmoritz/package-virtualenv/README.md

-This packages up a virtualenv to be deployed to /opt/virtualenvs.
-It is rudimentary but it works.

-It assumes that the packages will be deployed onto a system with the same architecture
+This packages up a virtualenv to be deployed to another machine.
+It assumes that the packages will be deployed onto a system with the same architecture and operating system.

 ## Backends